MisterIchor/sbtf-mod-manager-creator/README.md

 .sbtfmod is a unique file format, in that it's just a zip file with a renamed extension.
 You can use any .zip program to open a .sbtfmod file.

 If you add or remove mods from your mods folder, you will need to reenter the manager screen for the mod list to refresh.

+When switching to switching to the create mods section, there will be a hitch as SBTFTool starts unpacking.